 What is the General English (GEA) Assessment?

-If you are not a full-time student at George Brown but you are interested in taking selected English and/or math courses through Continuing Education, you will be required to take the GEA to ensure that you register in the course appropriate to your skill level.
+If you are not a full-time student at George Brown but you are interested in taking English courses through Continuing Education, you will be required to take the GEA to ensure that you register in the course appropriate to your skill level.

 You will need to take a GEA if you want to register for any of the following courses, and you have not completed the required prerequisite courses: